 Our deeply researched article will provide you 13 strategies developed by leading investors and portfolio managers, so you can try to beat the market on your own terms.

 Beating the market is the nirvana for every investor.
 Well, usually, it should be, but many investors realize that it can actually be challenging to outperform the stock market’s returns year after year.
 This rings true as over 60% of professional fund managers fail to beat the market in any single year.

 What Does Beat the Market Mean?

 To beat the market means that your stock investments will need to outperform the underlying index of stocks.
 In the USA, the market to beat is generally the 8% annual return of the S&P500 index.
 Anyone could beat the market in a single year, but outperforming the market over the long-term is the challenge.

 How to Beat The Market?

 To beat the market consistently, you need to have a defined and actionable investment system.
 This means finding and investing in stocks that have a significant chance of returning more than 8% per year.
 Most market-beating systems will have been backtested for many years to prove the validity of the system’s hypothesis.

 The following list of famous strategies and newer strategies has beaten the market in the past, and many still beat the market today.
 But there is one thing they all have in common.
 They do not beat the market 100% of the time; even Warren Buffett has an occasional bad year or two.

 According to some of the greatest investors of all time, Yes, you can beat the market.
-However, you will need investing knowledge and also the discipline to implement a specific system of investing that can lead to market outperformance.
-There are different approaches using value investing, growth investing, or simply excellent stock selection.
+However, you will need investing knowledge and the discipline to implement a specific investing system that can lead to market outperformance.
+There are different approaches to using value investing, growth investing, or simply excellent stock selection.